David Bretherton

+Biography

 Bretherton, the son of editor/director Howard Bretherton and actress Dorothea McEvoy, was born in Los Angeles.
 He served with the United States Air Force during World War II.
 After World War II, he joined the editing department at Twentieth Century-Fox, at first helping other editors, including Barbara McLean, Robert L. Simpson, Louis R. Loeffler, James B. Clark, William H. Reynolds, and, in later years, Dorothy Spencer and Hugh S. Fowler.
 His first project as a film editor was The Bottom of the Bottle in 1956.
 In 1995, Bretherton received the American Cinema Editors Career Achievement Award.
 Bretherton died of pneumonia in Los Angeles in 2000.

 L. to R. : Paul Scofield, Michel Simon (background) & Burt Lancaster in The Train.

 Bretherton's most noted work was the editing of the film Cabaret (1972), which was directed by Bob Fosse.
 Bretherton received the Academy Award for Best Film Editing, an ACE Eddie Award, and a nomination for the BAFTA Award for Best Editing for this film.
 In his 1972 review, Roger Greenspun gives some insight into Bretherton's achievement: